June 2025 in Science at our faculty

 The ERC Proof of Concept grants provide significant financial support to existing ERC grant recipients.
 They will allow the further development of the knowledge gained and the evaluation of the commercial potential of projects in progress.
 This is another important step towards the FitSleep device eventually being brought to market and providing a breakthrough solution for the treatment of this most prevalent sleep disorder.
 "Despite various treatment options, up to eighty per cent of patients with apnoea do not address their problem because none of the solutions suit them.
 However, I am convinced that if they are provided with a device that is easy and comfortable to use, many will change their approach," believes Williamson.

-We bring you a selection of the most interesting things in science and research at our faculty in April 2025.
+We bring you a selection of the most interesting things in science and research at our faculty in the first summer month.